scylladb/scylladb/docs/alternator/alternator.md

 option.

-DynamoDB clients usually specify a single "endpoint" address, e.g., `dynamodb.us-east-1.amazonaws.com`, and a DNS server hosted on that address distributes the connections to many different backend nodes.
-Alternator does not yet provide such a DNS server, so you should either supply your own (having it return one of the live Scylla nodes at random, with a TTL of a few seconds), or you should use a different mechanism to distribute different DynamoDB requests to different Scylla nodes, to balance the load.
+DynamoDB clients usually specify a single "endpoint" address, e.g., `dynamodb.us-east-1.amazonaws.com`, and a DNS server and/or load balancers distribute the connections to many different backend nodes.
+Alternator does not provide such a load-balancing setup, so you set one up - having it forward each request to one of the live Scylla nodes at random.

-Alternator tables are stored as Scylla tables in the "alternator" keyspace.
+Alternator tables are stored as Scylla tables, each in a separate keyspace.
-This keyspace is initialized when the first Alternator table is created (with a CreateTable request).
-The replication factor (RF) for this keyspace and all Alternator tables is chosen at that point, depending on the size of the cluster: RF=3 is used on clusters with three or more live nodes, and RF=1 is used for smaller clusters.
+Each keyspace is initialized when the corresponding Alternator table is created (with a CreateTable request).
+The replication factor (RF) for this keyspace is chosen at that point, depending on the size of the cluster:
+RF=3 is used on clusters with three or more nodes, and RF=1 is used for smaller clusters.
 Such smaller clusters are, of course, only recommended for tests because of the risk of data loss.

 ## Current compatibility with DynamoDB